hapax/hapax.github.io/assets/reading.md

   fidelity of processing.
 I perform some less responsible "research" and show that, even for a brain vastly superior to ours, there are fundamental physics limits on speed reading.*

+#### What is reading?

+Reading is a process of copying information from a text into your brain.
+This is a computational process, implemented in a complex but beautiful way by eyeballs and grey matter.